uclaacm/training-resources/README.md

 Try to limit the amount of links/resources for a given topic to a minimum to reduce information overload when people are trying to learn new skills.

 Try to link ACM's public repos where relevant to allow new members to learn by reading our code and contributing

+We can meet to discuss whether these resources are the definitive ones for the technologies we are teaching on an ad hoc basis.
+Feel free to make this discussion asynchronous by using the Github Issues or Google Doc Comments system.